Cypherlab777/CCNA-Lab/README.md

 This portfolio reflects my progression through the CCNA curriculum:

-- Labs 1-5 cover core switching and routing fundamentals, Labs 6-8
+- Labs 1-6 cover core switching and routing fundamentals
-- Introduce redundancy and dynamic routing, and Labs 9-10 combine
+- Lab 7 Introduce redundancy and dynamic routing
-- These into enterprise-scale designs with troubleshooting scenarios.
+- Labs 9-10 combine These into enterprise-scale designs with troubleshooting scenarios.

 ---